jonaeru/perfect_dark/README.md

 Additional information can be found in the [wiki](https://github.com/fgsfdsfgs/perfect_dark/wiki).

 A GPU supporting OpenGL 3.0 or above is required to run the port.

+### Installing the Nintendo Switch version

+The Nintendo Switch build ZIP comes with all 3 regions in different folders: `perfectdark`, `perfectdark_pal` and `perfectdark_jon`.

+Take the folder for the region you want and put it into the `/switch` folder on your SD card, then put in your ROM as described above.

 ## Controls